MicrosoftDocs/azure-docs/articles/azure-arc/data/active-directory-introduction.md

 - Sets SPNs automatically on that AD account.
 - Creates and delivers a keytab file to the managed instance.

 The mode of the AD connector is determined by the value of `spec.activeDirectory.serviceAccountProvisioning`.
 Set to either `bring your own keytab` or `automatic`.
-Once this parameter is set to automatic, the following parameter becomes mandatory too :
+Once this parameter is set to automatic, the following parameters become mandatory:
 - `spec.activeDirectory.ouDistinguishedName`
 - `spec.activeDirectory.domainServiceAccountSecret`